guolinp/yunuo/README.md

 # yunuo
-this is an ihome project based on the yunuo board
+this is a yunuo board project